Constant Weighted Maximin Share Approximations for Chores: Introduction

-Informally, EF1 means that no agent would prefer another agent's allocation over their own once a single item is removed either from her own or the other agent's bundle.
-It has been proven that an EF1 allocation always exists for both goods and chores, even when agents are asymmetric -- that is, when they have different weights in receiving items \cite{DBLP:journals/teco/ChakrabortyISZ21,DBLP:conf/sigecom/0001Z023}.
+Informally, EF1 means that no agent would {prefer another agent's allocation to her own} once a single item is removed either from her own (for chores) or the other agent's bundle (for goods).
+It has been proved that an EF1 allocation always exists for both goods and chores, even when agents are asymmetric -- that is, when they have different weights and the allocation is expected to respect these weights \cite{DBLP:journals/teco/ChakrabortyISZ21,DBLP:conf/sigecom/0001Z023}.
 MMS fairness assigns each agent a threshold value, requiring that every agent receive a bundle at least as valuable as this threshold.
-For symmetric agents (where all agents have equal weights), it is known that a constant-factor approximation of MMS fairness can be guaranteed for both goods and chores; see, for example, \cite{DBLP:journals/jacm/KurokawaPW18,DBLP:conf/sigecom/GhodsiHSSY18,DBLP:conf/soda/AkramiG24} and \cite{DBLP:conf/sigecom/HuangL21,DBLP:conf/sigecom/HuangS23}.
+For symmetric agents (where all agents have equal weights), it is known that a constant-factor approximation of MMS fairness can be guaranteed for both goods and chores; see, for example, \cite{DBLP:journals/jacm/KurokawaPW18,DBLP:conf/sigecom/GhodsiHSSY18,DBLP:journals/corr/abs-2510-10423,DBLP:journals/corr/abs-2511-13056} and \cite{DBLP:conf/sigecom/HuangL21,DBLP:conf/sigecom/HuangS23}.
 In the case of asymmetric agents, the best possible approximation ratio for MMS -- referred to as WMMS -- in the allocation of goods is $n$, where $n$ is the number of agents \cite{DBLP:journals/jair/FarhadiGHLPSSY19}.
 However, for chores in the asymmetric setting, the optimal approximation ratio for WMMS has remained an open question for a long time.
 This is highlighted as one of the important open problems in the fair division of indivisible items, as noted in surveys \cite{DBLP:journals/sigecom/AzizLMW22,DBLP:journals/ipl/Suksompong25}.